asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 tags: ['anti-pattern', 'refactoring']
 ---

 Several times in my career I've encountered agile coaches who recommend creating, what they call, a technical debt backlog.
 They believe this backlog should be managed, in addition to the product's feature backlog, by the product owner (often combining the two).
-They often discuss some ratio of product-to-technical debt stories that each cross-functional team should be picking up in their iterations / sprints.
+They discuss some ratio of product-to-technical debt stories that each cross-functional team should be picking up in their iterations / sprints.
 While they do a good job describing the benefits of such an approach, they never describe why an organization would want to avoid this practice.
 Generally, it seems a lot of agile coaches accept this as a "best practice."
-In my experience these separate backlogs for technical issues are a problem for the organization.
+In my experience putting technical issues on the backlog is problematic.
 They are band-aides covering up a greater problem on the development team (and more likely the larger organization) that needs to be addressed. **Refactoring and addressing technical issues in the code does not belong on a team's backlog.**

 ## Technical Debt?

-Using the right terminology is important (just like using descriptive variable and method names in code).
+Using the right terminology is important.
 Often I've heard this backlog referred to as a "technical debt" backlog.
 One of my pet peeves is that technical debt has come to mean any type of sloppy code, which is the very opposite of [Ward Cunningham](https://twitter.com/WardCunningham)'s original definition.

 According to Ward's original definition of technical debt, code needs to be of high quality so it can easily be changed in the future as the understanding of the domain being modeled by the software increases.
 Consequently, I refer to this as a "technical improvement backlog" or "refactoring backlog" but it is synonymous with the "tech debt backlogs" that teams and agile coaches talk about.